verdigado/rocketchat2matrix/README.md

 ## Cleaning Up

-To clean up the Synapse server and loal storage database, run (while the containers are stopped)
+To clean up the Synapse server and local storage database, run (while the containers are stopped)

 ```shell
 sudo rm files/homeserver.db